Viral Hemorrhagic Fevers

 What are viral hemorrhagic fevers?

-A group of illnesses caused by viruses that affect blood vessels.
+Viral hemorrhagic fevers are a group of illnesses caused by viruses that can cause bleeding and fever.

 What are the symptoms of viral hemorrhagic fevers?